PrestaShop/docs/README.md

     npm run build
     ```

+#### Launch website

+You can open up the site on your browser

+    > It's usually available at http://localhost:1313

+    Any change you perform on your data will be updated almost instantly.

 ## License

 Content from this documentation is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).